Don't Back Down: Composition

 The song, in the key of A-flat, modulates to the key of A during each chorus, and returns to A-flat during the verse.
 A modulation during the chorus had previously been used by Wilson in songs such as "Don't Worry Baby".

 Critical reception

 AllMusic critic Richie Unterberger called the track a "relatively little-known treasure" and praised it for its "uncommonly anxious lyrics."
 Music historian Andrew Hickey called the song "one of [All Summer Long's] best tracks."
 Musicologist Philip Lambert said that Don't Back Down' positively explodes with surfing energy and vitality."

 Alternate version

-An alternate version, sharing some of the elements of the final produced version, has a more serious tone.
-Lines such as "I know what it's like when you feel like backing down" and "Just grit your teeth, take it on, but don't back down!" give this version a personal, conversational and challenging direction.
+An alternate vocal arrangement was also recorded, based on another Wilson song, "Hide Go Seek", originally recorded by The Honeys.
+While it shares some of the elements of the final produced version, it has a more serious tone.
+It was eventually changed by Wilson as he felt it was too similar to the former song.